iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/presentation.md

 ## Overview

-Allows presentation of [verifiable credentials](https://www.w3.org/TR/vc-data-model) that are issued to a [holder](#roles)  and uniquely presented to a third-party [verifier](#roles) through [verifiable presentations](https://www.w3.org/TR/vc-data-model/#presentations).
+Allows presentation of one or more [verifiable credentials](https://www.w3.org/TR/vc-data-model) that are issued to a [holder](#roles) and are uniquely presented to a third-party [verifier](#roles) through [verifiable presentations](https://www.w3.org/TR/vc-data-model/#presentations).

 ### Relationships
 - [Issuance](./issuance): a presentation may be used to provide extra information from the [holder](#roles) during a credential issuance.
+- [Authentication](./authentication): a presentation may be used after authentication to bind the authenticated DID to a physical identity.

 ### Example Use-Cases

 - A company founder wants to prove they have a bank account in order to apply for insurance.
-- A traveller proves to the border agency that they have a valid visa.
+- A traveler proves to the border agency that they have a valid visa.
+- An IoT device wants to prove who manufactured, installed, and benchmarked the device.

 ### Roles
 - [Holder](https://www.w3.org/TR/vc-data-model/#dfn-holders): possesses one or more credentials that are combined in a verifiable presentation to show proof of ownership to the verifier.